pandaadb/hopper/README.md

 [-i|--input] is required
 usage: print [-h|--help] -i|--input "<value>" [-t|--threshold <integer>]
              [-s|--trace "<value>" [-s|--trace "<value>" ...]]
+             [-f|--find-document]

              Prints provided string to stdout

 Arguments:

   -h  --help           Print help information
   -i  --input          The input json file
   -t  --threshold      The threshold on which to alert.
-Default: 1000 -s  --trace      A list of traces
+Default: 1000 -s  --trace          A list of traces.
+If not specified, all traces will be
+                       considered.
+  -f  --find-document  Flag to make the parser search for a document in the
+                       line.
+Helpful for when there is a prefix to the document in line..
+Default: false

 ```